 A recent outing during another blistering winter storm, led seven associates and myself to Momofuku Noodle Bar, an intimate Asian-inspired restaurant on 1st avenue.
 Since it’s opening in 2004, Momofuku has been serving foodies bowls of delicious ramen dishes with chunks of pork belly and Sichuan sausage.
 Before I ordered, I noticed several patrons slurping on what appeared to be a pork-based dish.
 Instead of inquiring and trying something new, we ordered the fried chicken dinner and gorged on the two whole fried birds (one southern styled, one Korean style).
 I should have stepped outside of my comfort zone and tried a pork/shiitake bun, but my gut shouted, “If you can’t identify it, don’t eat it, Jamil!”

-The beauty of accumulated snow in New York City fades quickly: Crisp white snow is replaced with slush mingled with canine feces within hours of its plummet.
-This winter, New York has experienced frequent storms causing me to lament and inquire, “Where are you, spring?”
+The beauty of accumulated snow in New York City fades quickly.
+Crisp white snow is replaced with slush mingled with canine feces within hours of its plummet.
+This winter has brought frequent storms to NYC causing me to lament and inquire, “Where are you, spring?”
 I’ve lived in the northeast for well over a decade, however, I’m still not acclimated to its temperamental seasons.
 I don’t ask for much, but what I really want, no, need, is for spring to come quickly and bring with it a balmy breeze.